Roller Ball Mouse: The Smarter Way to Work Pain-Free at Your Desk

 Most people who give up on a roller ball mouse do so in the first week.
 That's the hardest part.
 Your fingers and thumb need time to build the muscle memory that your whole arm has been handling for years.

 Expect an adjustment period of 1 to 3 weeks.
-This is normal, not a sign the device isn't working.
-Cursor accuracy improves noticeably after about five to seven days of daily use.
+Cursor accuracy often improves after five to seven days of daily use.
 Give it a full month before making a verdict.

 Practical tips to speed up that adjustment: